mangeshsambare/mobile-duplicate-asset-detector/README.md

 # mobile-duplicate-asset-detector
-This is a very common experience.
-Duplicate assets usually don’t show up as bugs—they show up as hours of unplanned cleanup.
-That kind of repetitive work is frustrating and directly impacts developer productivity.
-Automating detection early (locally or in CI) is what prevents those cleanup days altogether.
+### Why this tool exists

+Duplicate assets rarely appear as bugs.
+They usually surface as unplanned cleanup work.

+In many projects, developers end up spending hours—or even an entire day—manually finding and deleting duplicate drawables.
+This kind of repetitive work is frustrating, mentally draining, and negatively impacts developer productivity without adding real value to the product.

+Code reviews and naming conventions help, but they don’t scale well for visual assets.

+By automating duplicate detection early (locally and in CI), this tool prevents those “cleanup days” entirely and keeps asset hygiene enforced as part of the engineering workflow.